issheng4/PlaylistDataSpot/README.md

 - **User-Friendly Interface:** A user-friendly interface makes it simple to navigate and enjoy the app's features.

-- **Neat track detail list of dictionaries:** For developers, all the track details are neatly packed into a list of dictionaries.
+- **Neat track-detail list of dictionaries:** For developers, all the track details are neatly packed into a list of dictionaries.
 This app displays them in HTML templates, but you can use them for further development.

 ## Getting Started